threefoldtech/info_grid/src/faq/faq.md

 ### How can I reach Threefold Support?

 Go on the [Threefold Connect App](#is-there-a-threefold-app-for-mobile) and select Support or go on the [Threefold website](https://threefold.io), accept the cookies and click on the bottom right icon for chat.

 ***

+### Could we reach out someone for publishing research work on Threefold?

+You can send an email to info@threefold.io for publishing research on Threefold.

+***